Author Patricia Sands Has a Fatal Attraction to Provence

 What is your favourite activity in Provence?

 Walking … and at the same time absorbing my surroundings, taking photos.
-It doesn’t matter to me whether I am meandering cobbled streets of villages, exploring the old town of cities, hiking the sentiers (trails) along the coast or through the hills of the countryside.
+It doesn’t matter whether I am meandering cobbled streets of villages, exploring the old town of cities, hiking the sentiers (trails) along the coast, or the hilly countryside.

 I always wish that I didn’t have to leave and immediately begin making plans to return the following year.
 I’m fortunate to spend a couple of months in the south of France each time I visit.
 The memories and photos that I take feed my Provence appetite until I return.

-When you see the term “Provence-style” what is your first thought?
+When you hear the term “Provence-style,” what is your first thought?

 Colour!
-My mind’s eye immediately pictures the beautiful colours of Nice, the brilliant blues of the Mediterranean, fading paint on shutters and crumbling plaster in ancient villages, flowers blooming everywhere, markets bursting with colour.
+My mind’s eye immediately pictures Nice’s beautiful colours, the brilliant blues of the Mediterranean, fading paint on shutters and crumbling plaster in ancient villages, flowers blooming everywhere, markets bursting with colour.

 The Provence that many imagine today is relatively “new” thanks to the likes of Peter Mayle and others.
 What is “Authentic Provence” to you?